resworb/scripts/README.markdown

 This script creates a tarball of your current toolchain environment for use with icecc.
 The script outputs the information that you'll have to copy to your `~/.bashrc` file in either your host environment or scratchbox environment.

+For host builds, remember to install the `icecc` package.
+On Ubuntu machines, you can simply type:

+    $ sudo apt-get install icecc icemon

+One server on the network will have to deal with the scheduling tasks.
+Edit the configuration file `/etc/default/icecc` and ensure that the `START_ICECC_SCHEDULER`-variable is set to `true`.

+Remember to restart the icecc init-service after modifying the configuration file.